A diagnosis of C. difficile infection is based on having:

 - Plenty of fluids.
-Choose fluids containing water, salt and sugar, such as diluted fruit juice, soft drinks and broths.
+Choose fluids that have water, salt and sugar, such as diluted fruit juice, soft drinks and broths.

 - Good nutrition.
-If you have watery diarrhea, eat starchy foods, such as potatoes, noodles, rice, wheat and oatmeal.
+For watery diarrhea, eat starchy foods, such as potatoes, noodles, rice, wheat and oatmeal.
 Other good choices are saltine crackers, bananas, soup and boiled vegetables.
 If you aren't hungry, you may need a liquid diet at first.
-After your diarrhea clears up, you may have temporary difficulty digesting milk and milk-based products.
+After the diarrhea clears up, you might have trouble digesting milk and milk-based products for a while.

 Sept.
 01, 2023